Trauma Therapy

 Trauma has been described as anything that is “too much, too fast, too soon”, or “not enough for too long”.
 When many people think of trauma, they think of “big T traumas”, such as a car accident, sexual assault, or going to war.
 The truth is that trauma is less about the event itself, and more about our experience of the event.
 What is traumatic for one person may not be for another, and vice versa.
 Trauma can certainly be an event like those listed.
 It can also be less obvious events, such as emotional neglect, interpersonal conflict, living in an overwhelming or abusive environment, and more.

-Common symptoms of trauma may include anxiety, dissociation, body shame, people-pleasing, perfectionism, anger, mistrust, self-criticism, intrusive memories, and many more (See the video below on trauma and the nervous system).
+Common symptoms of trauma may include anxiety, dissociation, body shame, people-pleasing, perfectionism, anger, mistrust, self-criticism, intrusive memories, and many more (See the video & blog posts linked below on trauma and the nervous system).
 Some of the ways I work with trauma are through IFS Therapy, EMDR Therapy, and Sensorimotor Therapy to include what’s happening in the body throughout the process.
 I work with many types of trauma, and specialize in helping survivors of sexual trauma.

 Working on trauma makes me nervous.
 What can I expect in trauma therapy sessions?